Pompey in Onondaga County, New York — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Government & Politics.
 In addition, it is included in the William G. Pomeroy Foundation series list.

 Location.
 42° 53.934′ N, 76° 0.954′ W. Marker is in Pompey, New York, in Onondaga County.
-Marker is at the intersection of New York State Route 91 and Cherry Street (County Route 109), on the left when traveling north on State Route 91.
+It is at the intersection of New York State Route 91 and Cherry Street (County Route 109), on the left when traveling north on New York State Route 91.
 Touch for map.
 Marker is at or near this postal address: 2639 NY State Route 91, Pompey NY 13138, United States of America.
 Touch for directions.

 Also see . . .